 At THIMM we design our business processes to be environmentally-friendly and sustainable.
-Therefore, we focus very closely on recyclability.
-Nearly all the packaging produced by us can be recycled.
-Most of our sustainable packaging is made from corrugated cardboard.
+Therefore, we focus very closely on the recyclability of our products.
+This is why most of our sustainable packaging is made from corrugated cardboard.
 This natural recyclable product is produced from renewable raw materials and consists largely of recycled fibres.
 The additional fresh fibres required are obtained from windfall and thinning timber, a result of sustainable forest management.

 Security locks also offer protection from damage.
 Locking systems made from sustainable corrugated cardboard are an ecological alternative to adhesive strips.
 The security locks protect shipping packaging from unauthorised opening and give you security against manipulations and counterfeits.
 Packaging designs of secondary packaging with an integrated locking system are the optimum solution to protect your products.